mail4hafij/python_image_classification/README.md

-# Python image recognition using tensorflow
+# Python image recognition using MobileNetV2
 The idea is to use pretrained deep learning algorithms such as mobilenet to predict objects in a image.

 ## Prerequisites